Overview

 To be eligible, a student must:

-• Be a Tennessee resident
+• Be a Tennessee resident as classified by the Tennessee Board of Regents.

 • Meet the admission requirements of the institution the student plans to attend and apply for the grant as a high school junior or senior if enrolled at a two-year or four-year institution OR;